-Whether you are an enthusiastic walker or you simply enjoy a stroll around the water’s edge, the Lake District offers a choice of stunning walks for all ages and levels of fitness.
+When you stay in Windermere, make the most of the Beautiful Lake District walks.
+From long distance hiking trails to a simple stroll around the water’s edge, Cumbria has it all.
+The Lake District offers a choice of stunning walks for all ages and levels of fitness.

 Ash Landing and Claife Heights in Windermere